bogomirov/keyboard-shortcuts/README.md

 Export the so composited new image into the backgrounds directory

+Delete the intermediary .png image you exported from Photoshop

 Ensure the new background is available to your desktop theme

 Do not forget to store these changes you made into the local repository.
-In this way you can switch back and forth between modifications, protect against accidental file, recover errors, etc. Execute in Command Prompt:
+In this way you can switch back and forth between modifications, protect against accidental file loss, recover errors, etc. Execute in Command Prompt:

 1. Switch to the location of the keyboard shortcuts repo: